goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 We are driven by our curiosity for fundamental questions of computation and information, and we provide a friendly, open-minded, and positive social environment.
-Potential future research topics include, but are not limited to, algebraic graph algorithms, the theory of machine learning on graphs, circuit complexity, pseudorandomness, fine-grained and parameterized complexity.
+Future research includes fun topics, such as algebraic graph algorithms, machine learning on graphs, applications of TCS in the sciences, algorithm engineering, circuit complexity, pseudorandomness, fine-grained and parameterized complexity.
-Teaching is also important to us, and we use modern, student-centered learning approaches in our classes.
 Both positions include some teaching opportunities.
+Teaching is important to us, and we use modern, student-centered learning approaches in our classes.

 ### Tasks

-- Identify and work on the most interesting research problems in theoretical computer science.
+- Identify and work on fun and fascinating research problems in theoretical computer science and ajacent areas.
 - Publish the findings at top-tier venues.
 - Support undergraduate and graduate teaching activities.
 - Pursue further scientific qualification (e.g., doctorate).